Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: Glow outline visible only on sight.
 			// 1: Glow outline visible through the walls.
 			"Glow Type"				"0"
 		}
+		"Health"
+		{
+			// Display the Mutant Tank's name and health.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0
+			// Maximum: 11
+			// --
+			// 0: OFF
+			// 1: ON, show name only.
+			// 2: ON, show health only.
+			// 3: ON, show health percentage only.
+			// 4: ON, show healthbar only.
+			// 5: ON, show name and health only.
+			// 6: ON, show name and health percentage only.
+			// 7: ON, show name and healthbar only.
+			// 8: ON, show health and healthbar only.
+			// 9: ON, show health percentage and healthbar only.
+			// 10: ON, show name, health, and healthbar.
+			// 11: ON, show name, health percentage, and healthbar.
+			"Display Health"			"11"

+			// Display type of the Mutant Tank's names and health.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON, show in hint text.
+			// 2: ON, show in center text.
+			"Display Health Type"			"1"

+			// Extra health given to the Mutant Tank.
+			// Note: Tank's health limit on any difficulty is 65,535.
+			// Note: Disable this setting if it conflicts with other plugins.
+			// Note: Depending on the setting for "Multiply Health," the Mutant Tank's health will be multiplied based on player count.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: -65535
+			// Maximum: 65535
+			// --
+			// Positive numbers: Current health + Extra health
+			// Negative numbers: Current health - Extra health "Extra Health"				"0"

+			// The characters used to represent the health bar of the Mutant Tank.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting only takes effect when the "Display Health" setting is enabled.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate characters with commas (",").
+			// --
+			// Character limit: 2
+			// Character limit for each character: 1
+			// --
+			// 1st character = Health indicator
+			// 2nd character = Damage indicator
+			"Health Characters"			"|,-"

+			// The number of human survivors required for "Multiply Health" to take effect.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1
+			// Maximum: 32
+			// --
+			// 1: OFF, no health multiplication.
+(Health * 1)
+			// 2-32: ON, the number of human survivors required to multiply Tank health.
+(Health * X) "Minimum Humans"			"0"

+			// Multiply the Mutant Tank's health.
+			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
+			// Note: Health multiplication only occurs when the requirement for "Minimum Humans" is met.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: No changes to health.
+			// 1: Multiply original health only.
+			// 2: Multiply extra health only.
+			// 3: Multiply both.
+			"Multiply Health"			"0"
+		}
 		"Administration"
 		{